 What is Body Language?

 Body language is the manner in which your body communicates through non-verbal means.
-A combination of gestures, posture, facial expressions and other forms of non-verbal communication.
+A combination of gestures, posture, facial expressions, and other forms of non-verbal communication.
 People can precisely understand your expressions through your body language.

 Why Body Language is Important in Presentation

 Creating an effective presentation does not solely rely on the content or topic of the presentation nor does it involve choosing attractive presentation designs.
 There is much more to it.
 We need to pay as much as attention to the body language as much as the content of the presentation.
-Following up to the right body language can make a ton of difference to your presentation.
+Following up on the right body language can make a ton of difference to your presentation.

 Hence, we should ignore and overlook body language for an effective presentation.
-On the further sections let us understand the term “body language” and learn to follow the best tips and tricks for portraying the right body language in presentations.
+In the further sections let us understand the term “body language” and learn to follow the best tips and tricks for portraying the right body language in presentations.

 Presentation thoroughly rehearsed and communicate with the right body language can help achieve more sales and even seal deals instantly.
 Body language helps you connect with your audience in a jiffy.
 Make sure not to avoid body language, lack of body language will keep your presentation monotonous and drive away prospective customers.

 Tips for using Body Language in a Presentation